GEOS-ESM/SMT-Nebulae/knowledgeDB/README.md

-# Knowledge Database
+# Knowledge Base

-This folder contains the source of the knowledge database of the Software Modernization Team (SMT) of NASA's Advanced Software Technology Group (ASTG).
+This folder contains the source of SMT's knowledge base.
+SMT is part of NASA's Advanced Software Technology Group (ASTG).
 The online version is deployed to <https://geos-esm.github.io/SMT-Nebulae/>.

 ## Contributing